Chart Color Schemes

 Educational attainment in New Town aligns closely with national averages, showing typical qualification patterns and performance metrics

-In New Town, a significant proportion of residents aged 15 and above have university qualifications, with 46.9% surpassing broader benchmarks.
-This is higher than the Tasmania state average of 25.5% and the Australian national average of 30.4%.
-The area's educational advantage is evident in its distribution of qualifications: bachelor degrees are held by 27.1%, postgraduate qualifications by 15.6%, and graduate diplomas by 4.2%.
-Vocational pathways account for 23.1% of qualifications among those aged 15 and above, with advanced diplomas at 8.6% and certificates at 14.5%.
+In New Town, educational attainment is notably high with 46.9% of residents aged 15+ holding university qualifications, surpassing the broader benchmarks of 25.5% in Tasmania (TAS) and 30.4% nationwide.
+The area's strong educational advantage positions it well for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 27.1%, followed by postgraduate qualifications at 15.6% and graduate diplomas at 4.2%.
+Vocational pathways account for 23.1% of qualifications among those aged 15+, with advanced diplomas at 8.6% and certificates at 14.5%.

-Educational participation in the area is notably high, with 30.6% of residents currently enrolled in formal education.
+Educational participation is high, with 30.6% of residents currently enrolled in formal education.
 This includes 8.4% in tertiary education, 7.9% in primary education, and 6.2% pursuing secondary education.

 Frequently Asked Questions - Education